qquuie/code-club/README.md

 2. There is no correct answer, only have the better answer, so don't scold others

-3. If you have problem of this problem, you can discuss with the people at code-club, but don’t read the answer directly before finishing it.
+3. If you encounter difficulties, you can discuss with the people at code-club, but don’t read the answer directly before finishing it.

 4. No pressure, not mandatory, But if you don't come this week you must tell the group first